EthanJamesLew/saw-script/doc/manual/manual.md

 mathematical models of the computational behavior of software, transforming these models, and proving properties about them.

-SAW can currently construct models of a subset of programs written in Cryptol, LLVM (and therefore C), and JVM (and therefore Java).
+SAW can currently construct models of a subset of programs written in Cryptol, LLVM (and therefore C), JVM (and therefore Java), and MIR (and therefore Rust).
 The models take the form of typed functional programs, so in a sense SAW can be considered a translator from imperative programs to their functional equivalents.
 Various external proof tools, including a variety of SAT and SMT solvers, can be used to prove properties about the functional models.
-SAW can construct models from arbitrary Cryptol programs, and from C and Java programs that have fixed-size inputs and outputs and that terminate after a fixed number of iterations of any loop (or a fixed number of recursive calls).
-One common use case is to verify that an algorithm specification in Cryptol is equivalent to an algorithm implementation in C or Java.
+SAW can construct models from arbitrary Cryptol programs, and from C, Java, and Rust programs that have fixed-size inputs and outputs and that terminate after a fixed number of iterations of any loop (or a fixed number of recursive calls).
+One common use case is to verify that an algorithm specification in Cryptol is equivalent to an algorithm implementation in C, Java, or Rust.

 The process of extracting models from programs, manipulating them, forming queries about them, and sending them to external provers is